LLNL/Thomson-Scattering-Cross-Section-Calculator/README.md

 # Thomson scattering Cross-Section Calculator (TSC)

 This project contains MATLAB code for calculate cross-sections assoicated with Thomson scattering from thermally excited plasma waves.
+A simple mathematical overview is provided in the [WIKI](https://github.com/LLNL/Thomson-Scattering-Cross-Section-Calculator/wiki/Calculation-of-the-Thomson-Scattering-Cross-Section).

 ## Getting Started